cardinal9999/QuackQuackHonk/README.md

 print:"Hello, world!"
 ```
 ## Data types
 All programming languages have different datatypes.
-Here are examples:<a/>
 QuackQuackHonk has 8 data types.

 I will not explain all of QuackQuackHonk in this file.
 There will soon be a QuackQuackHonk tutorial.
 If you know Python, then you can sure understand this programming language.